kkm24132/EDA_and_FeatureEngineering/README.md

 - bqplot : Interactive plotting library for Jupyter Notebook
 - Dash : Built on top of Flask, React and Plotly, for analytical web applications
 - VisPy : High-performance scientific visualization based on OpenGL
+- Pandas_Profiling : Great way to profile and summarize the data in Python Pandas dataframe

 This is non exhaustive list.
 Just to give you some key libraries / packages information that we should be familiar with while using.